AssemLM: A Spatial Reasoning Multimodal Large Language Model for Robotic Assembly: Introduction

-Our main contributions are as follows: \begin{itemize} \item We propose \ours, a spatial multimodal large language model designed for robotic assembly that enables accurate prediction of task-critical 6D assembly poses, effectively bridging raw 3D perception and high-level reasoning for robotic assembly. \item We introduce AssemBench, a large-scale multimodal benchmark for assembly-oriented spatial reasoning that jointly includes manuals, point clouds, and textual instructions, comprising over 900K samples with precise 6D pose annotations across diverse assembly categories. \item We demonstrate state-of-the-art performance across diverse object categories, highlighting strong generalization capabilities, and further show the model’s potential for real-world robotic assembly through real-robot evaluations. \end{itemize}
+\hangindent=0.8em\hangafter=1 $\bullet$ We introduce \textbf{AssemBench}, a large-scale multimodal benchmark for assembly-oriented spatial reasoning that includes manuals, point clouds, and textual instructions, comprising over 900K samples with precise 6D pose annotations across diverse assembly categories.